HIV/AIDS in Canada

-History: A Canadian Perspective
+History: a Canadian perspective

 1981: Doctors in the U.S. begin reporting abnormally high rates of rare forms of pneumonia and cancer in young, gay men.
 At first, the disease is called Gay-Related Immune Deficiency (GRID).
 By the end of the year, similar diseases are reported in injection drug users.

 1982: The disease is renamed Acquired Immune Deficiency Syndrome (AIDS) and it is realized that the infection can be sexually transmitted.
 Cases are reported in hemophiliacs and blood transfusion recipients.
 The first cases of AIDS are reported in Africa and Canada reports its first case of AIDS in March of this year.

 1983: It was discovered that women can become infected with AIDS through heterosexual sex meanwhile the World Health Organization (WHO) begins global surveillance of AIDS.
 Cases of AIDS are reported in multiple countries worldwide.
 Canada forms a national task force on AIDS.
 Le Comité sida aide Montréal (CSAM) is formed from a working group called ARMS that is funded by the Quebec Government with a triple mandate of prevention, advocacy, and care.

 1984: The AIDS Committee of Toronto (ACT) initiates the first AIDS Awareness Week.

 1985: The Canadian Red Cross begins testing all blood products for HIV and the first Canadian Conference on AIDS is held in Montreal.

 1986: The first commercial blood test for HIV is licensed by the US Food and Drug Administration (FDA).
-It is discovered that HIV can be passed from mother to child through breast-feeding.
+It is discovered that HIV can be passed from mother to child through breastfeeding.
 The Canadian AIDS Society (CAS) is established and the first Canadian AIDS Research Conference is held in Toronto.
 According to Gary Kinsman, the first AIDS activist action in Canada was held in front of the British Columbia Legislature in Victoria.
 The march was organized by what would go on to become the Vancouver Persons With AIDS Coalition.
 The march was a demand for a Class D antiviral lab test and funding for AZT (azidothymidine) treatment.